limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![chat.php](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/4c88b34b.png)

-The chat page is more of a distraction than anything useful, while the **Download** button, allows you to download `papa_legba.zip`.
+The chat page is more of a distraction than anything useful, while the **Download** button, allows you to download `/papa_legba.zip`.
 The archive contains the following files.

 ```
 # unzip -l papa_legba.zip